andyboeh/esphome-elero/README.md

 Please be advised that this is very early development make, features might not work as intended!

+If you like my work, consider sponsoring this project via [Github Sponsors](https://github.com/sponsors/andyboeh) or by acquiring one of my [Amazon Wishlist](https://www.amazon.de/hz/wishlist/ls/ROO2X0G63PCT?ref_=wl_share) items.

 ## Configuration

 See the provided [example file](example.yaml) for the minimum configuration required to configure a blind.
 Some optional parameters can also be set that allow the tuning of your system: